 The Ontario Active School Travel (OAST) Council is an advisory committee composed of selected provincial leaders in active school travel working to advance the cause of active school travel in Ontario by identifying and addressing strategic opportunities, priorities, and threats.
 Its goal is to create a culture of active school travel and make active transportation and independent mobility normative for school-aged youth.

-Leslie Maxwell, School Travel Planning Supervisor, Student Transportation Services of Waterloo Region (Council Vice-Chair)
+Leslie Maxwell, School Travel Planning Supervisor, Student Transportation Services of Waterloo Region (Acting Chair)